-Let us see two rather different interpretations of this experiment, though both completely accept the experimental results.
+Let us see two slightly different interpretations of this experiment, though both accept the experimental results entirely.

 Orthodox Modern Physics

-Now, the experiment design considered the instrument in relative motion with respect to luminiferous aether, as it would be on Earth, which has a speed of approximately 30 km/s in its orbit around the Sun.
+Now, the experiment design considered the instrument in relative motion concerning luminiferous aether, as it would be on Earth, which has a speed of approximately 30 km/s in its orbit around the Sun.

-The result of this scientific experiment was completely unexpected.
-Interference fringes did not vary at all when the interferometer was turned.
+The result of this scientific experiment was utterly unexpected.
+Interference fringes did not vary at all when turning the interferometer.
 It was the predicted result in first scenario analyzed, where the Earth was supposed to be at rest with respect to luminiferous aether.

 Instead of resolving the problem of the speed of light, it heightened it.

-Consequently, the ephemeral luminiferous aether was lost indefinitely, as it was the main goal of Michelson-Morley experiment and technical goodness of the experiment was clear.
+Consequently, the ephemeral luminiferous aether was lost indefinitely, as it was the primary goal of Michelson-Morley experiment and technical goodness of the experiment was clear.

 The search for an explanation of the weird behavior of light was starting.
-As they say, desperate times call for desperate measures: the Theory of Relativity.
+Desperate times call for desperate measures: The Theory of Relativity.
 Although Einstein said, he did not know the experiment!
 Who knows?
 It could have been a joke!

 The interpretation of Modern Physics in general –and of the Theory of Relativity in particular– is erroneous, because it contains an implicit generalization, as it assumes the correction of the theoretical premises of the initial research.
-If these premises were partially incorrect, deductions based on them will be also flaw.
+If these premises were partially incorrect, deductions based on them would also be a flaw.
 In other words, the fact that a fixed or absolute luminiferous aether does not exist does not prove that light does not have a mobile and non-homogenous supporting medium.

-A mobile supporting medium would only be coherent if it was moving with the Earth, i.e. the interferometer were at rest with respect to the mobile support –equivalently to predictions of the above supposition 1–, which sounds rather like the Ptolemaic reference system, though they are different subjects.
+A mobile supporting medium would only be coherent if it were moving with the Earth, i.e., the interferometer was at rest concerning the mobile support –equivalently to predictions of the above supposition 1–, which sounds rather like the Ptolemaic reference system, though they are different subjects.

-I would like to remark that the idea of a non-classical aether to the one is not exclusive to Global Physics, as the well-known String Theory also proposes something like aether of small vibrating strings.
+I would like to remark that the idea of a non-classical aether is not exclusive to Global Physics, as the well-known String Theory also proposes something like aether of small vibrating strings.
 Similarly, Quantum Mechanics uses the term quantum foam or quantum vacuum to emphasize that the classical vacuum is not empty.
 Of course, any term will do except the word aether.
-Even the famous fabric of space-time would be aether if it has any kind of mechanical properties.
+Even the famous fabric of space-time will be aether if it has any mechanical properties.